cawka/cs118-spring2017/project-2.md

 Your code will then be automatically tested in some testing scenarios.
 If your code can pass all our automated test cases, you will get the full credit.

+We may test your server against a "standard" implementation of the client, your client against a "standard" server, as well as your client against your server.
+Projects receive full credit only if all these checks are passed.

 ### Grading Criteria

 1. Miscellaneous tests